bdeboe/jira-searcher/README.md

 ### Why is it asking for my password?

+> The tool is connecting to JIRA to fetch search suggestions for the autocompleting fields such as
+> reporter, component and assignee.
+If you don't need suggestions, just skip the password field.
+> Anything else should still work

 Pending fancy OAuth support, we're using Basic HTTP authentication when connecting to the JIRA server.
 This means we need your password to build the authorization hash using base64 encoding.
 The value you provide in the dialog is never stored on disk and immediately encoded.
 That doesn't mean it's watertight, but as long as no one is snooping on the connection between your browser and the REST forwarder, it should be safe.
 The connection between the REST forwarder and the JIRA server is encrypted with https.